thirionlogan/snack-fund/docs/XP.md

 #### **System metaphor**

 The system metaphor is a story that everyone - customers, programmers, and managers - can tell about how the system works.
 It is a naming concept for classes and methods that should make it easy for a team member to guess the functionality of a particular class/method from its name only.
 For example, a library system may create loan_records(class) for borrowers(class).
-If the item were to become overdue, it might perform a make_overdue operation on a catalog (class).
+Then, if the item were to become overdue, it might perform a make_overdue operation on a catalog (class).
 For each class or operation, the functionality is evident to the entire team.

 ### **Programmer welfare**